larsvers/test-readme/README.md

 <a href="#hex" name="hex">#</a> _hexgrid(⟨ data ⟩ [, ⟨ names ⟩])_

 Generates a hexbin generator augmented with a `grid` property, exposing the hexagon layout data as well as extents for point and point density measures.
-[See above for the `grid`'s object's properties](#grid-object).
+[See above for the `grid` object's properties](#grid-object).
 Optionally _⟨ names ⟩_ can be an array of strings, listing properties you would like to pass through from your original data to the grid layout.

 Assuming you want to visualise restaurants on a map and have a restaurant dataset containing the variables `website` and `opening_times` you can say: